Assign to Google Classroom

 The space station's plant-growing experiment saw a bumper crop of red romaine lettuce last summer and the space station crew got to sample a few leaves.

 While this is the first zinnia known to bloom in space, it's not the first space flower.

 In 2012, space station astronaut Donald Pettit memorably coaxed blooms out of a zucchini plant, blogging about his informal experiment in "Diary of a Space Zucchini."
 He also nurtured Space Sunflower and Space Broccoli.

 The Russians hold claim to the first flower in space, aboard the Soviet Salyut space stations of the 1970s and 1980s.

-These new space zinnias aren't just for looks.
-NASA said they're a good precursor to tomato plants, targeted to launch in 2018.
+These new space zinnias aren't just for looks, because NASA said they're a good precursor to tomato plants, targeted to launch in 2018.
 The next hothouse crop, coming up soon on a SpaceX supply flight, will be Chinese cabbage and more lettuce.

-NASA's little greenhouse is known as Veggie, short for Vegetable Production System.
-It was flown to the space station in 2014.
+NASA's little greenhouse is known as Veggie, short for Vegetable Production System, which was flown to the space station in 2014.

 CRITICAL THINKING QUESTION

 Why are scientists experimenting with plant life in space?